smartarch/robin/README.md

 # Robin: A tool for automated literature mapping

-This document describes **Robin** architecture and it provides use-cases where the tool can be helpful. **Robin** helps research teams to conduct literature mapping, which is important part of research methodology.
-Technically, **Robin** helps research team members to collectively conduct a literature mapping study by create dependent and independent publication lists.
-This document is consist of four sections:
+This document describes how to install **Robin**, and it provides use-cases where the tool can be helpful. **Robin** helps research teams to conduct literature mapping, which is important part of research methodology.
+Research team members can use **Robin** to collectively conduct a literature mapping study by create dependent and independent publication lists.
+This document is consist of the following sections:

 * [Installation](#installation)
 * [Quick Usage](#quick-usage)